Japanese Numbers: Counting in Japanese from 1-100+

 - 7: 七 (なな / しち , nana or shichi)

 - 9: 九 (く / きゅう , ku or kyuu)

 You’ll see I first wrote the Japanese numbers in kanji but included how to read them in hiragana and romaji (English characters) as well.

 Japanese Numbers 1-10: How to Count to Ten in Japanese

-The Japanese number system has two sets of numbers, the Sino-Japanese number set, and the native Japanese number set.
-The most commonly used are the Sino-Japanese numbers, but you will often come across 1 – 10 in native numbers.
+The Japanese number system has two sets of numbers: the Sino-Japanese numbers and the Native Japanese numbers.

 Japanese Numbers 1-100: How to Count to 100 in Japanese